skip to Main Content

 How do I know if a lesson or course is the right level for me / my child?

-Private lesson tuition, because it is one-to-one, is tailored to your skill level and previous musical experience (if any).
+Private lesson tuition, because it is one-to-one, is tailored to your or your child’s skill level and previous musical experience (if any).
 Our Introducing (in 5-string banjo, bodhrán, guitar, harmonica, Irish fiddle, piano/keyboard, singing, tin whistle, ukulele, violin and world drumming) are designed for absolute beginners with no previous musical experience.
-If a class or ensemble is described as intermediate level, then some previous experience and training is expected.
+If a group course or ensemble is described as intermediate level, then some previous experience and training is expected.
+(This is described on the relevant course or ensemble web page.)
 If you don’t know if your experience is enough to start at the level of an intermediate class, it is best to talk to us.

 Where does your tuition take place?